9-MINUTE READ · By Ruben Ugarte on February 13 2017.

 4. We could create advanced segments inside Google Analytics and then use them with Supermetrics to get specific metrics and dimensions.

 This simple interface saved us 35+ hours in our reporting work.
 We didn’t have to manually piece together multiple files and all of our unsampled data was in one Google Sheet.
-You can view a short 5 minute video here on how you can start using Supermetrics to analyze millions of Google Analytics hits and the best tips that we learned from this project.

 If we made a mistake with a query (which happened often), we could simply run the query again and get new data.
 We could magically go through millions of sessions without breaking a sweat.